-I have to admit, it did make me laugh a little.
+I have to admit it.
+The video did make me laugh a little.
 But I also came away wondering how many people think the same thing.

 Take a look and see for yourself.

-This video shows that the lack of price transparency when it comes to wedding flowers is a big issue for many couples.
+This video shows that the lack of price transparency for wedding flowers is a big issue for many couples.

 A while back, I read an interesting article entitled Weddings Cost Money.
 Period.
 (Sorry, it’s no longer available online).

 It dealt with the authors’ frustration and concerns with setting up her wedding budget.